Presentations on DemandAffordable pre-recorded presentations that can be to watched anytime, anywhere.Learn More

 Speaker Categories:

-In his wake, Jack Saddleback eliminates gender barriers.
-Jack is a Cree Two-Spirited Transgendered Gay Man.
-He is the first elected Transgender Student Union president of University of Saskatchewan and only the fourth Aboriginal person to hold that position.
+In his wake, Jack Saddleback leaves gender barriers shattered.
+As a Cree Two-Spirit, transgender, and pansexual man.
+He was the first elected Transgender Student Union president of University of Saskatchewan and only the third Indigenous person to hold that position.

-Jack captivates his audience in sharing his message of Embracing Two Spirits, Conquering Mental Health, and Finding Ones Identity.
+Jack captivates his audience when sharing his validating message of embracing Two Spirits, conquering mental health, and finding one’s identity.

-Jack spent the first four years of his life on his home reservation of the Samson Cree Nation.
-Moving with his Family to Calgary, Alberta at the age of four didn't stop him from being instilled with Cree values which comes through in everything he does.
+He spent the first four years of his life on his home reservation of the Samson Cree Nation, before moving with his Family to Calgary, Alberta at the age of four.
+This however, did not stop him from being instilled with Cree values that shine through in everything he does.
+Helping audiences to see gender identity through an Indigenous lens, Jack now uses these teachings of his Cree heritage to provide validation and acceptance to the LGBTQ community.

 Speaker Summary